Charles Gerhardt (United States Army officer)

-Brigadier General Charles Gerhardt (March 19, 1863 – June 7, 1957) was a United States Army officer in the late 19th and early 20th centuries.
+Brigadier General Charles Gerhardt (March 19, 1863 – June 5, 1957) was a United States Army officer in the late 19th and early 20th centuries.
 He served in several conflicts, including the Sioux Wars and World War I. He is the father of Charles H. Gerhardt, who also served as an army general.

 Military career

 Gerhardt was born in Baltimore on March 19, 1863, to a family that had immigrated from Hesse in the early 1800s.
-He graduated from the United States Military Academy (USMA) at West Point, New York, in June 1887.
-Among his fellow classmates included several general officers of the future, such as Michael Joseph Lenihan, Ulysses G. McAlexander, Ernest Hinds, Nathaniel Fish McClure, William Weigel, Charles S. Farnsworth, James Theodore Dean, Mark L. Hersey, Herman Hall, Frank Herman Albright, Marcus Daniel Cronin, George Owen Squier, Thomas Grafton Hanson, George Washington Gatchell, Alexander Lucian Dade and Edmund Wittenmyer.
+He graduated 48th in a class of 64 from the United States Military Academy (USMA) at West Point, New York, in June 1887.
+Among his classmates who later became general officers were Michael Joseph Lenihan, Ulysses G. McAlexander, Ernest Hinds, Nathaniel Fish McClure, William Weigel, Charles S. Farnsworth, James Theodore Dean, Mark L. Hersey, Herman Hall, Frank Herman Albright, Marcus Daniel Cronin, George Owen Squier, Thomas Grafton Hanson, George Washington Gatchell, Alexander Lucian Dade, William C. Rivers, and Edmund Wittenmyer.

-Gerhardt was commissioned into the 20th Infantry Regiment, located in Montana at the time.
+After graduation, Gerhardt was commissioned as a second lieutenant of Infantry, and was assigned to the 20th Infantry Regiment in Montana.
 After participating in the Sioux Wars from 1890 to 1891, Gerhardt worked as a professor of military science and tactics at Cumberland University from 1894 to 1897.
 During this time, he served as a secretary of the civilian organization U.S. Military Wheelmen.
 After serving in Cuba from 1899 to 1900, Gerhardt went to Minnesota and Montana.
 He went to Fort Gibbon in 1902, serving there for two years, and after staying in Baltimore, he was stationed in Columbus, Ohio.
 Gerhardt then served in the Philippines from 1906 to 1908, holding a command at Iloilo for a year.

+In August 1908, Gerhardt reported to the Army Service Schools at Fort Leavenworth, Kansas.
+He was a distinguished graduate of the Army School of the Line in 1909 and also graduated from the Army Staff College in June 1910.